gregory-eglen/100-days-of-code/r1-log.md

 ## R1D7 [01/20/2020]
 Added function to display a modal to create a card.
 Then added functions to create a new card, post an ajax request to the database and render the new card on the list.

+## R1D8 [01/21/2020]
+Added functions to edit a list and delete a list on a board page using ajax requests.
+Had a session with a career services adviser to give me advice about tailoring resume and cover letter to the employer I am applying for.
+Did one excersize on codewars.